Faderhead: History

 After releasing the track "The Protagonist" as a one-off compilation entry on the Advanced Electronics Vol. 3, Faderhead received a deal with Accession Records/Indigo to release his debut album FH1 in 2006.
 Positive reviews made FH1 an instant debut-success with standout tracks like "The Protagonist", "Vanish" and "O/H Scavenger".
-The album peaked at #5 on the German Alternative Charts (DAC) and ranked #46 on the DAC Top Albums of 2006.
 The year progressed and saw Faderhead play shows alongside bands like Diary Of Dreams, SITD, Painbastard and others.

 2007 saw the release of the FH2 CD which featured the club hit "Dirtygrrrls/Dirtybois".
 Faderhead released a music video for the track "Girly Show" and played festivals like Wave-Gotik-Treffen (Germany) and Infest (UK) among other shows.

 2008 started with the departure from Accession Records and the signing to L-Tracks Recordings.
 This decision led to serious speculation regarding the future of Faderhead by press and fans, but the free song/video release of the piano ballad "Exit Ghost" revealed that the project would continue.
 Only a few months later the club anthem "TZDV" was released, and on October 10, the FH3 album was released and again gathered top reviews.

 In 2009, Faderhead played the M'era Luna Festival (Germany), the Exit Festival (Serbia) as well as shows in the Netherlands, Italy, Greece, Great Britain, Belgium and Mexico.
 In October 2009, Faderhead released the "Horizon Born" EP, which was well received.

 2010 saw the release of Trilogy.
 Since FH1, FH2 and FH3 had been sold out and were not reprinted, Faderhead decided to compile the most popular 18 tracks from that release onto one CD.

 In October 2010, the fourth full-length album, Black Friday, was released.
 The concept album tells the story of a night gone wrong.
 It was accompanied by a 15-minute short movie and quickly garnered reviews as Faderhead's most mature album.
 Faderhead played a European club tour as well as the Christmas Ball Festival tour with Laibach, Project Pitchfork, Fields Of The Nephilim and Agonoize.

 2011 began with a 15-show tour in the US with Aesthetic Perfection and Everything Goes Cold and ended with a download-only EP release called “The Way To Fuck Clubs”, which showcased remixes of “The Way To Fuck God” as well as an acoustic version of “Hot Bath And A Cold Razor” and “The Moth And The Fire”.
 The biggest show of 2011 happened at Wave-Gotik-Treffen in Leipzig when the festival organizers had to close the venue to prevent overcrowding.